wcarlsen/wcarlsen.github.io/docs/cv.md

 ## Resume

 I (Willi Carlsen) am 37 years old and work as a Senior Cloud Engineer at Veo Technologies, a company that strives to make sports technology available to the masses.
-I consider myself an AWS and Kubernetes expert, and I have spent the last ~2.5 years building multiple highly scalable Kubernetes clusters for video processing, running more than 2000 nodes at peak.
+I consider myself an AWS and Kubernetes expert, and I have spent the last ~3 years building multiple highly scalable Kubernetes clusters for video processing, running more than 2000 nodes at peak.
 Before that I used ~4 years supporting digital transformation at DFDS building a developer platform utilizing AWS, Kubernetes and Kafka.

 ## Experience

+### Cloud Engineer

+##### DFDS (Aug 25 - present)

+Too early to say...

 ### Senior Cloud Engineer

-##### Veo Technologies (Aug 22 - present)
+##### Veo Technologies (Aug 22 - Jul 25)

 Building highly scalable Kubernetes clusters supporting video processing in AWS.